Mr B Up To His Old Tricks

 However, we can leave Marx out, for he is almost totally silent on this ‘theory’.
 As for the rest, here is what I say in Essay Seven:

-Taking these claims, one at a time:
+Taking each claim, one at a time:

 Actually, Einstein comes up a solid materialist.
 Einstein had admiration for the physicist Ernst Mach.
 However, Einstein came to disagree with Mach on the reality of atoms.
 Mach considered the concept of an “atom” as just an aid to thought, not something with objective reality.